 For teenagers who love animals, especially exotic and aquatic ones, there are two all-star destinations you can go in Los Angeles: the Los Angeles Zoo and the Aquarium of the Pacific.

 The Los Angeles Zoo is located near Griffith Park and its 133-acres houses over 250 species ranging from giraffes to the rare mountain tapir.
-Founded in 1966, the Zoo has been a staple of Los Angeles for years and undergone many major renovations due to a spat of animal escapes in the 90s and 2000s.
+Founded in 1966, the Zoo has been a staple of Los Angeles for years and undergone many significant renovations due to a spat of animal escapes in the 1990s and 2000s.

 Located in Rainbow Harbor in Long Beach, the Aquarium of the Pacific features the famous "Blue Cavern" exhibit, a giant glass wall that's been the background of many romantic movie scenes throughout the years.
 If your teenage child is into marine biology and aquatic life, he or she might enjoy the optional "behind-the-scenes" tour, which guides visitors through what it takes to operate and conserve the marine life held in captivity.